 Also, ensure that your coaches and trainers interact with your members to find out their views about the service you provide and other relevant information.

 Once you understand that personalization is very essential for your business, you can see positive results.
 There are so many reasons why people go to the gym.

-When you are able to understand their motivation, then you design training sessions and training that fit exactly for them.
+When you can understand their motivation, you design training sessions and training that fit exactly for them.
 If you can prioritize patient satisfaction in your business, they will also prioritize your business.

 When they come to your facility as well, sit with them and discuss their goals with them.
 Some might have unrealistic goals and that might even discourage them along the way if they are not seeing the results.